After Presenting our project to our Client, our group received some feedback that included areas that could be improved or changed.

 Here are modes of communication within just one example of an office working environment

+This is a list I made of our communication modes we use to collaborate within our group.
 For our work on the steering wheel, we adopted a slower more working paced and informative approach making sure each team member is on the same page, and is informed about working roles, upcoming submissions, and project briefs.
 Using facebook groups and messenger as a forum style page, where we can ask questions and submit interesting or important links can be recorded.

 Drawing off what Andrew from cox architects said in last week’s lecture the business company model – or how the business is run can also effect communication.
 Andrew said that the workflow at his office followed a top down design approach, and that only now because of the introduction of grasshopper that more elements from bottom up design are emerging.
+This is common in a hierarchical approach, however I found a popular networking method is being more commonly used in smaller run businesses.

 Feedback: